vlagh3/hugo_web/content/posts/elf_inject.md

 }
 ```

 This code is pretty straightforward.
 We have a small check on the arguments we pass.
-After we pass (to the `open_and_map` function) 2 variables that will store the file size and a pointer to the beginning of our file.
+After, we pass *(to the `open_and_map` function)* 2 variables that will store the file size and a pointer to the beginning of our file.
 Then, we get the file desciptors for both the payload and target file.

 Let’s take a look at the `open_and_map` function.